FFS platform partners' network

 Access Agriculture

-Its open-access video platform hosts the world’s largest collection of broadcast-quality training videos on agroecology and rural entrepreneurship, available in more than 80 international and local languages.
-The platform is accessible in English, French, Spanish, and Bangla, with Hindi and Arabic soon to follow.
+Its open-access video platform hosts the world’s largest collection of broadcast-quality training videos on agroecology and rural entrepreneurship, available in more than 110 international and local languages.
+The platform is accessible in English, French, Spanish, Portuguese, Bangla, Hindi and Arabic.

-As a world-leading scaling organisation, Access Agriculture strengthens the capacity of development organisations, extension services, universities, TV and rural radio stations, and farmer organisations in their outreach activities.
-More than 3,000 organisations in over 130 countries have already used Access Agriculture videos for training farmers, both within FFS and through other community interventions.
+As a world-leading scaling organisation, Access Agriculture strengthens the capacity of development organisations, extension services, education institutes, TV and rural radio stations, and farmer organisations in their outreach activities.
+More than 5,000 organisations in over 130 countries have already used Access Agriculture videos for training farmers, both within FFS and through other community interventions.

 Through its Young Entrepreneur Challenge Fund, Access Agriculture supports youth to develop businesses around video dissemination, enabling large groups of farmers to access knowledge.
+As well as becoming independent agricultural advisers, these young people are also developing complementary activities that help to strengthen the resilience of local food systems.
 These young entrepreneurs help broaden the impact of FFS and other initiatives.
 To date, Access Agriculture has reached over 90 million people in rural areas of Africa, Asia, and Latin America through multiple distribution channels.

 Together, Farmer Field Schools and Access Agriculture create powerful synergies for inclusive knowledge sharing, farmer empowerment, and scaling of agroecological practices worldwide.